POLITICAL PHILOSOPHY FOR AUSTRALIA +

 Liberal and Labor once presented as representatives of ‘enterprise’ and ‘labour’.
 Today those ‘self-identifiers’ are less relevant.
 Without their traditional playing field, Labor and Liberal appear confused as to whom they play for.
 Both pretend middle grounds, perhaps unaware, that the old playing jerseys they still wear, involve no clear mission for either of them to do so.
 Their best articulated political philosophy for middle ground?
 “Votes”.
 So, it makes sense current politicians can look, like gulls squabbling over chips dropped at the footy, without eye for the ball or game.

-New thinking, grounded firmly in non-partisan utilitarianism (the greatest long term good for the greatest number) could better Australia.
+New thinking, grounded firmly in non-partisan utilitarianism (the greatest long term good for the greatest possible number) would better Australia.
 Utilitarianism does not seek middle ground.
 It simply advocates common sense.
 We are advocates for its philosophy.

 The Philosophy of Common Sense

-Common Sense could not ask more, of an ideal political philosophy for a democracy, than utilitarianism: The philosophy guided (not dictated) by greatest good for the greatest number.
+Common Sense could not ask more, of an ideal political philosophy for a democracy, than utilitarianism: A philosophy guided (not dictated) by greatest good for the greatest possible number.
 Common Sense for Australia Inc advocates eight principles as pre-eminent, in common-sense governance of our country:

 (2) subsidiarity (decentralisation of government services);